 2. The oxidation rate is too sluggish.
 This impairs the liver’s activities, slowing all chemical reactions a little bit.

-Absorption Into The Cells From the liver, the nutrients from the food, having been processed correctly we hope, must now pass into the cells.
+Absorption Into The Cells From the liver, the nutrients from the food, having been processed correctly , must now pass into the cells.
 Here another blockage in the energy system often occurs, giving rise to fatigue.
 Here are the main causes of poor absorption of nutrients from the blood into the cells.